tsackton/taelgarverse/docs/gazetteer/upper-istaros/refounded-alliance-of-aurbez/refounded-alliance-of-aurbez.md

 Trade follows the [Maseau - Dunmar Road](<../maseau-dunmar-road.md>), moving south to [Dunmar](<../../greater-dunmar/realms/dunmar/dunmar.md>) and north to the [March of Andonne](<../../greater-sembara/duchy-of-maseau/march-of-andonne.md>), [Maseau](<../../greater-sembara/duchy-of-maseau/duchy-of-maseau.md>), and eventually [Sembara](<../../greater-sembara/sembara/sembara.md>).

+The road’s traffic grows year after year, especially since the construction of a stone bridge across the [Aursen](<../../major-rivers/istaros-watershed/aursen.md>) in DR 1732.
+The market town of [Aursenbourg](<aursenbourg.md>) has grown around the bridge, to become a central depot on the route, with a large market.

 ## Settlements